wjakob/nanobind/docs/api_extra.rst

         - Returns an iterable view of the map's values
       * - ``items(self, arg: Map) -> Map.ItemView``
         - Returns an iterable view of the map's items

+   The binding operation is a no-op if the map type has already been registered with nanobind.

 Unique pointer deleter
 ----------------------